Overview of Semiconductor Manufacturing Process

 Front-end processing and Matsusada Precision's technology

-• Wafer cleaning: Wafers need to be cleaned before deposition.
-Vacuum plasma cleaning is used for this purpose.
-Matsusada Precision provides high-voltage power supplies used to generate plasma.
+Wafer cleaning: Before deposition, wafers must be meticulously cleaned.
+Vacuum plasma cleaning s widely used for this purpose.
+Matsusada Precision provides the high-voltage power supplies required to generate the cleaning plasma.

-• Film formation: Matsusada Precision's technology is also used for film formation.
-These include high-voltage power supplies for ionizing film-forming materials in sputtering, ion beam power supplies for evaporating film-forming materials in vacuum deposition, and high-voltage power supplies for plasma forming film-forming materials in plasma CVD.
+Film formation: Our technology supports multiple deposition methods: high-voltage power supplies for ionizing gas in sputtering, ion beam power supplies for vacuum deposition, and RF/DC supplies for plasma CVD.
+Additionally, our piezo actuators assist in fine-tuning wafer position during these processes.